Elvis: 2nd to None: Production, artwork and packaging

-2nd to None was produced by Ernst Mikael Jorgensen and Ray Bardani, with Bardani also mixing many of the songs on the collection with the assistance of Matt Snedecor.
+2nd to None was produced by Ernst Mikael Jørgensen and Ray Bardani, with Bardani also mixing many of the songs on the collection with the assistance of Matt Snedecor.
 The tape transferring and mastering on the recordings were handled by Andreas Meyer and Vic Anesini, respectively.

 The release's primary artwork consists of a picture of Presley's head and the number 2 against a black background.
 The release's art direction and design was handled by Mike Jurkovac.
 The artwork and design for the European release of the album was different, being very similar to ELV1S and having the art direction and design by the same person, Thomas Vasquez.